How to Respond to Google Reviews in a Sensitive or Highly Regulated Industry

 “If a lawyer chooses to respond publicly, permissible responses could include posting an invitation to contact the lawyer privately to resolve the matter or indicating that professional considerations preclude an online response.”

+The bottom line is that it’s important to resolve your client’s issue – not only for managing your business’s online reputation – but also to show others that their feedback is being considered and addressed.
 Never miss a review response again with the help of our GMB Management Service.
 Our experts have extensive experience working in sensitive and highly regulated industries.
 You can count on respectful, thoughtful, and timely review responses.

 HIPAA Rights (08/24 – update)

 After this article was posted we were asked a very interesting question that we would like to dive into a little deeper – should you use a reviewers name at all in a review?
-Does it infringe on a reviewers HIPAA rights?
+Does it infringe on a reviewers HIPAA rights?==Short answer: Not exactly.

 It is a actually a HIPAA myth to not use a patient’s name.
 However, there is some nuance to consider.
 According to the HIPAA certified Qminder,